What To Do If Movers Are Holding Your Things Hostage

 Hiring a professional moving company can be a huge financial investment—and if you’ve shelled out thousands of dollars for one but didn’t get what you paid for, you may feel like you’ve been scammed.

-Keep reading if you are worried that your moving company is holding your belongings hostage and learn more about what to do if this happens to you.
+If you are worried your moving company is holding your belongings hostage, keep reading to learn more about what to do.

 If you are experiencing a moving delay and feel like you’ve been waiting too long for delivery, don’t panic!
 Take a deep breath, and then call (or email) your move coordinator.
-Document all attempts to contact them if you are unable to reach them—this will help in case you need to escalate the issue to management.
+Document all attempts to contact them if you can't reach them—this will help in case you need to escalate the issue to management.

 As long as your moving company isn’t asking you for more money, you shouldn’t have any reason to believe it is holding your things hostage.
-If your moving company requests more money to release your shipment to you, keep reading.
+If your moving company requests more money to release your shipment to you, go to the next step.

 What are the different types of contracts?

-Your moving company generally provides you with an estimate at the beginning of your move, which you and your original salesperson should sign.
+Your moving company generally provides an estimate at the beginning of your move, which you and your original salesperson should sign.
 This estimate should either be nonbinding, binding, or binding-not-to-exceed.

-Binding or binding-not-to-exceed: If your estimate was binding (or binding-not-to-exceed) and you paid 100% of the estimated costs, then your moving company should not be asking you for more money at delivery.
+Binding or binding-not-to-exceed: If your estimate was binding (or binding-not-to-exceed) and you paid 100% of the estimated costs, your moving company should not ask you for more money at delivery.

 Bullhorn